 Melbourne VIC 3001

-If the inspector considers the rent to be excessive and they cannot negotiate a fair rent, they must provide you with a written report.
-Once you have the report, you can apply to the Victorian Civil and Administrative Tribunal for an order that the increase not be allowed.
+If they do not or cannot negotiate a fair rent, once you have the report you can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order that the increase not be allowed.
 You must apply within 30 days of receiving the inspector’s report.

-If your landlord reduces any services or facilities provided with the property (eg closes a communal laundry) without reducing the rent, you can request a report from Consumer Affairs Victoria as to whether you should be given a rent reduction.
-If the report is in your favour you can apply to the Tribunal for an order that the rent be reduced.
+If your landlord reduces any services or facilities provided with the property (e.g. closes a communal laundry) without reducing the rent, you can request a report from Consumer Affairs Victoria as to whether you should be given a rent reduction.
+If the report is in your favour you can apply to VCAT for an order that the rent be reduced.
 You must apply to VCAT within 30 days of receiving the inspector’s report.

-It is worth trying to negotiate with your landlord or agent over a proposed rent increase.
+It is worth trying to negotiate with your landlord or estate agent over a proposed rent increase.
 They may be willing to reduce it, especially if you are an established and reliable tenant or you would have to move out because of the increase.